f1rmb/MMDVM_HS_Hat/README.md

 ### Revision 1.6
 Inner RX/TX pins of Nextion connector have been swapped.
 External VCO inductor L6 was added.
 This is optional for VHF use.
 D-Star and DMR LEDs were swapped to flash LEDs in proper scan order :).

+### Revision 1.7
+I will add the change list later, once the first PCB is assembled and tested :-D (PCB are on their way).

 ## BOM
 * All necessary parts for the Revision 1.1 board can be ordered at Mouser using the following [shopping cart](http://www.mouser.com/ProjectManager/ProjectDetail.aspx?AccessID=780b8eac44)
 * All necessary parts for the Revision 1.2 board can be ordered at Mouser using the following [shopping cart](http://www.mouser.com/ProjectManager/ProjectDetail.aspx?AccessID=035e777242)